ijdoe/camsur-bmad/docs/04-implementation/epics/epics/epic-7.2-threat-analysis-engine.md

 # Epic 7.2: Insight Generation Engine

 ## Description
 Develop the core intelligence that processes and correlates data to generate predictive, actionable **insights**.
 This epic focuses on implementing the rule-based logic for the **Phase 1 Insight Catalog**, the data correlation mechanisms, and the generation of insights with full evidence and recommendations.
+This epic was formerly known as the "Threat Analysis Engine."

 ## Functional Requirements (from PRD)
 - **FR 5.2.1: Insight Correlation:** The system shall correlate simulated data from national advisories (PAGASA), CCTV, IoT sensors, and static hazard maps based on time and geospatial proximity.